2002 FA Women's Cup final: Summary

-Details
+Match details

 Post-match

 Doncaster Belles striker Walker admitted that Fulham had been the better team, but rejected the idea that the professionals' superior fitness had been decisive: "We matched them for fitness, and that was not the problem.
 It was the quality which was the difference.
 They play together week in and week out, and it showed in the end."

 Fulham coach Gaute Haugenes was glad to put the previous year's defeat by Arsenal behind them: "The feeling we had here last year – we didn't want to have that again."
 He added: "It was a tough game but we expected a tough game.
 Many people put us as favourites but that is the price you pay for being professional."
 Midfielder Margunn Haugenes, the manager's wife, told Dagbladet that private celebrations in the Haugenes household were unfit for description in a newspaper.

 The match attracted a crowd of 10,124 and a television audience of two and a half million.
 In a Parliamentary debate the following week, John Grogan praised the BBC's coverage of the match but expressed regret that Doncaster Belles, "the pride of Yorkshire," had been beaten by a team from London.
 Sports Minister Richard Caborn agreed that the coverage, along with the contemporaneous film Bend It Like Beckham, would increase participation levels amongst youngsters: "Anything that we can do to encourage such participation must be welcome."

 Footballer Kelly Smith's autobiography, published ten years after the match, stressed the importance of the broadcast coverage: "The FA Women's Cup final was covered live on BBC One as part of the FA's new television deal.
 It remained on BBC One for seven years.
 That was a very important step for the game and an important mark of nationwide recognition for the sport."

 During the summer break Doncaster Belles turned semi-professional after securing a major sponsorship deal with Green Flag.
 After their promotion Fulham beat Doncaster Belles again, 4–0 this time, on the opening day of the 2002–03 league season.